kputnam/stupidedi/README.md

 ## Why not use a commercial EDI translator?

 Because enterprise software is garbage.
 The costs include not only licensing, but support, maintenance, and training.

-Translators are designed to convert EDI to some other format, like XML, CSV, or a relational database.
-This doesn't achieve anything productive, as we still have to unserialize the data to do anything with it.
+Most importantly, commercial EDI translators solve a different set of problems.
+Many focus on translating between EDI and another data format, like XML, CSV, or a relational database.
+This isn't particularly productive, as you still have to unserialize the data to do anything with it.

 ## What doesn't it solve?